NPellet/visualizer/README.md

 * The action is triggered on a target module.
 For instance, you may have a button which, when clicked, triggers the action named "deleteLastRow".
 If, for instance, a table is listening for the name "deleteLastRow", you may execute an action of the target module (i.e. remove the last row)

 When a variable is set, before it reaches the VariableHandler, a filter can be optionnally used to modify this variable.
 Say you have a form with a field "number".
 You may define a function that will take this number and multiply it by 10 for example.
 The function must, just like the action, be an AMD module.
-Although technically you may execute any kind of complex actions this way, the filters are only intended as modifiers for the variable.
+Although you may technically require and execute anything through variables filters, they are actually solely intended as variable modifiers.
 The new variable must be returned in the function.
-Example
+For example :

 ```Javascript